-How to Measure for Clothing
+How to Measure Your Body for Clothing

+As of today, such a way of shopping has become our new reality.
 However, shopping online comes with its own drawbacks, and when it comes to clothing, it’s usually the same for everyone – which size is right for me?
 The days when a Medium size in one store was the same Medium size in another are long gone, and if you look at your closet you probably have items all across the clothing size spectrum.

 Although many people think that taking accurate body measurements yourself is super hard, it’s really not – all you have to do is know exactly where to place the tape measure and the rest will follow.

 - Use a cloth tape measure for maximum accuracy.